Chris Taylor Player Props: Dodgers vs. Rockies

 - Taylor is batting .210 with nine doubles, a triple, 12 home runs and 26 walks.

-- Taylor has driven in a run in 22 games this year (28.2%), including 10 games with more than one RBI (12.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Taylor has driven home a run in 22 games this year (27.8%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.